seanhodges-tw/api-docs/source/includes/reference/_recipients.md

 **` GET https://api.sandbox.transferwise.tech/v1/account-requirements?source=EUR&target=USD&sourceAmount=1000`**<br/>

 The `GET` and `POST` account-requirements endpoints help you to figure out which fields are required to create a valid recipient for different currencies.
-You can use this data to build a dynamic user interface on top of these endpoints.
-The third sample shows how to get account-requirements for a specific currency route without creating a quote but with the amount, source and target currencies passed as URL parameters.
+You can use these data to build a dynamic user interface on top of these endpoints.
+The third sample shows how to get account requirements for a specific currency route without referring to a particular quote but with the amount, source and target currencies passed as URL parameters.
 This is a step-by-step guide on how these endpoints work.

 ##Using account requirements